afsharamir/Catalysis_ML_projects/README.md

 Predicting the Activity and Selectivity of Bimetallic Metal Catalysts for Ethanol Reforming using Machine Learning, ACS Catal.
 2020, 10, 9438−9444, DOI: https://doi.org/10.1021/acscatal.0c02089

-Please cite this reference if you make use of any parts of the source code or model or the DFT database.

-*Contact: nartrith@atomistic.net

 Subdirectory: ethanol-reforming